Graeme Souness On The Irish Players Who Left The Biggest Impression On Him

 “He was caught a couple of times early on, but as he grew he was very much someone who could look after himself on a football pitch.
 He played on the left, then he gravitated in and became a fabulous central midfield player.
 He was the guy on the pitch that had the most touches and could be a major influence tactically at the club.”

-Souness also shared his thoughts on 39-time capped Ireland international Mark Lawrenson.
-The former Scottish midfielder claiming that Lawrenson would get into any Premier League side today.
+Souness also shared his thoughts on Mark Lawrenson claiming that the 39-time capped Ireland international would get into any Premier League side today.

 “I’ve watched some games with Mark Lawrenson.
 A couple of weeks ago, I watched the European Cup final from 1984 against Roma.
 That partnership between Mark Lawrenson and Alan Hansen, if you remember the players they were playing against for Roma, they never gave them a kick.